isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return res;
     }

-The `gsl::string_span` is a current alternative offering most of the benefits of `string_span` for simple examples:
+The `gsl::string_span` is a current alternative offering most of the benefits of `std::string_view` for simple examples:

     vector<string> read_until(string_span terminator)
     {